Thoracic vertebrae overview

 Spine conditions within the thoracic spine

-The spinal canal in the thoracic spine is larger than in the other areas of the spine.
+The spinal canal in the thoracic spine is larger than in the other areas of the spine, therefore nerve compression is less likely to occur in this area than in the cervical or lumbar regions.
 This canal holds the spinal cord and nerve roots that send signals between the brain and the rest of the body.
-Because the spinal canal is larger in the thoracic spine, nerve compression is less likely to occur in this area than in the cervical or lumbar spine.

 The thoracic vertebrae are, however, still susceptible to conditions such as:

 The minimally invasive spine surgery at Laser Spine Institute has helped more than 75,000 patients find relief from chronic neck and back pain.
-Patients continually choose our minimally invasive spine surgery over traditional open neck and back surgery because our procedures offer a shorter recovery time^ and lower risk of complication.
+Patients continually choose our minimally invasive spine surgery over highly invasive procedures because we offer a safer and effective alternative to traditional open neck or back surgery as well as a shorter recovery period and a lower risk of complication.^

-To see if you are a candidate for our minimally invasive spine surgery, contact us and ask for a review of your MRI report or CT scan.
+To see if you are a potential candidate for our muscle-sparing thoracic vertebrae surgery, reach out to us and ask for a free review of your MRI report or CT scan.* Our goal is to help you recover quickly so that you can get back to the activities that you have been missing out on.